Startup Name Generator

 The Clear Cut

 This is a New York startup that offers a service to consumers to design their own engagement rings.
-Clear refers to the colour of diamonds and cut refers to the action of shaping precious gems for jewellery.
-The name doesn’t restrict them to just engagement rings, meaning down the line they could easily expand to creating high-end luxury personalised jewellery.
+Clear refers to the color of diamonds and cut refers to the action of shaping precious gems for jewelry.
+The name doesn’t restrict them to just engagement rings, meaning down the line they could easily expand to creating high-end luxury personalized jewelry.